-GHG emissions are measured in tonnes (t-CO2); the underlying measures for direct and indirect CO2 emissions calculation are electricity consumption in kilowatt Hours (kWh) and fuel consumed.
+GHG emissions are measured in tonnes (t- CO_2); the underlying measures for direct and indirect CO_2 emissions calculation are electricity consumption in kilowatt Hours (kWh) and fuel consumed.
 The electricity and fuel we purchase are both from non-renewable sources.

-Our business and function grow over time; the GHG emissions and electricity consumption vary.
+As our business and function change over time; the GHG emissions and electricity consumption will vary.
 To ensure consistency and comparability of the GHG emission and electricity consumption measures over time, we create a GHG emission index and electricity consumption index for our performance monitoring.
 The index adjusts the GHG emissions and electricity consumption for the size of our activities.

 We normalise the amount GHG emissions and electricity consumption by the amount of our revenues which we use as a proxy of the size of our activities.
-The GHG emission index is measured in t-CO2 per SGD million and the electricity consumption index is measured in kWh per SGD million.
+The GHG emission index is measured in $t-CO_2$ per SGD million and the electricity consumption index is measured in kWh per SGD million.

+Performance Target

-Performance Target erformance Target FY2018 FY2018 FY2019 GHG Emission Index (kg-CO 2 / SGD million) 4.95 - 4.90 1% improvement Electricity Consumption Index (kWh / SGD million) 215,929 - 213,770 1% improvement
+FY2018 FY2019 FY2020 FY2018 FY2019 FY2020

+GHG Emission Index (kg-CO 2 / SGD million) 4.95 4.21 3.24 - 4.90 1% 4.85 1%

+improvement improvement

+Electricity Consumption Index (kWh / SGD million) 215,929 163,808 155,756 - 213,770 1% improvement 211,610 1% improvement